TomPace101/nanopore_diffusion/notes.md

-_TODO_ unit conversion section: work out conversion factors for the other direction as well.
+_TODO_ unit conversion section of problem description: work out conversion factors for the other direction as well.

 # Code/Misc